harness/developer-hub/docs/internal-developer-portal/flows/flows-input.md

 ---
-title: Workflows Form Input Library
+title: Workflows Form Inputs Library
 description: Instructions to build the UI of individual workflows and all the types of inputs possible in Workflows
 sidebar_position: 2
-sidebar_label: Workflows Form Input Library
+sidebar_label: Workflows Form Inputs Library
 redirect_from:
   - /docs/internal-developer-portal/flows/custom-extensions
 ---

-## Introduction

-There are various ways in which you can take input from users in the Workflows.
+There are various ways in which you can take input from users in IDP Workflows.
 All types of form input types and examples are listed in this document.

-## Input Examples

 ## Simple text input